 Fuel payment – This is like the conventional gas station pump credit card payment except that the charge is being made electronically via a Wi-Fi connection.
 The only need for low latency in this scenario is the potential delays that would be objectionable to the driver before pumping can begin.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Rental car processing – As a rental car drives through the gate upon returning, all relevant data is automatically transmitted to the office and the car “checked in”.
 The car’s diagnostic connector supplies key information such as the vehicle ID, mileage, fuel level, and any diagnostic codes that appeared.
 All electronic fees paid for by the on-board systems, such as tolls, parking, fuel, or retail sales, that were charged are added to the rental bill.
 This not only improves the check-in procedure, but also allows rental cars to use electronic toll collection and parking, which they cannot easily do today.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Fuel payment – This is like the conventional gas station pump credit card payment except that the charge is being made electronically via a Wi-Fi connection.
 The only need for low latency in this scenario is the potential delays that would be objectionable to the driver before pumping can begin.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Traveller Information

 Special maps and directions being downloaded as needed.
 Such downloads could occur spread out over multiple APs to distribute the download time.
 For commercial trucks, this could include downloading special routing and delivery instructions from their dispatcher and automatically updating the dispatcher with their status and location.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Car driver – The driver (or passenger) obtains information about upcoming road conditions and travel times from a roadside AP.
 Could be expanded into automatically diverting traffic to alternative routes and providing turn-by-turn directions while on these detours.
 Each vehicle would be assigned to a specific route and thus may be getting unique directions.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Curbside Parking Availability System -- Travelers desire to know of available parking spaces in real time via the Internet as well as via navigation devices (handheld devices, in-vehicle systems).
 Parking information will include the location, rate, type, and hours.
 The information on available spaces will be sent from the fixed sensors or the vehicles to a central server for processing.
 Travelers access the real time parking information via an IEEE 802ai AP wherever coverage is available either prior to or during a trip and can receive updates en-route.
 APs can be strategically placed in the vicinity of the parking areas to assists motorists finding spaces.